eslint/markdown/docs/rules/no-empty-definitions.md

 >
 > Footnotes are only supported when using `language` mode [`markdown/gfm`](/README.md#languages).

 This rule warns when it finds definitions where the URL is either not specified or contains only an empty fragment (`#`).
 It also warns for empty footnote definitions by default.
+Please note that this rule doesn't report definition-style comments (e.g., `[//]: # (This is a comment)`) by default.

 Examples of **incorrect** code for this rule: